 B.A., Xavier University (1999)

 Dr. Delaney is a member of the American Philosophical Association, the American Catholic Philosophical Association, and the Rousseau Association.
-He also serves as the Director of Mission, and on the NU Premed Advisory Committee, the Institutional Research Board, and the Animal Ethics Committee.
+He also serves on the NU Premed Advisory Committee, the Institutional Research Board, and the Animal Ethics Committee.